abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

    > **Note**: If you have closed the putty after completing **task 2**, then perform the first 8 steps of task 2 again and then return to perform this task.
 Make sure that you perform all steps with the root user in the ubuntu-k8s VM.

-1. To install helm, you need to run the following commands within the terminal of the ubuntu-k8s VM that is opened in Putty:
+1. To install **helm**, you need to run the following commands within the terminal of the ubuntu-k8s VM that is opened in Putty:

      > **Info**: Helm is a Kubernetes deployment tool for automating the creation, packaging, configuration, and deployment of applications and services to Kubernetes clusters.
 The Kubernetes app's manifests are stored in helm charts.